 If you do not know the location of your polling place, contact your Supervisor of Elections.
-Also, Supervisors of Elections have precinct and polling place finders on their web sites to provide you with the information on where to vote.
+Also, Supervisors of Elections have precinct and polling place finders on their websites to provide you with information on where to vote.

-At the polls, you will be asked to provide a valid picture identification with signature.
+At the polls, you will be asked to provide a valid picture identification with a signature.

 - Florida driver’s license

-- Florida identification card issued by Department of Highway Safety & Motor Vehicles
+- Florida identification card issued by the Department of Highway Safety & Motor Vehicles

 - United States passport